 Remember, the wonderful, heartfelt, funny words you have written will need to be spoken out loud at some point, so practice!
 What looks good on paper can sometimes come out as a tongue twister.

-Speak slowly, and don’t forget to smile.
+On the day, speak slowly, and don’t forget to smile.
 Everyone there wants you to do well, so enjoy the moment.
-The more you enjoy it, the more everyone else will too!